ryanj/eventbrite.npm/README.md

 - Each user can find their user_key on this page: http://www.eventbrite.com/userkeyapi

-Add your API key below, define a user_key to access private data
+Add your API key below.
+Optionally, you can also supply a user_key to access private data.
+Clients that do not provide a valid user_key will be limited to public data access levels.

     var eb_client = Eventbrite('YOUR_API_KEY','USER_KEY');